docker-mailserver/docker-mailserver/docs/content/configue-ldap.md

 * DOVECOT
 * SASLAUTHD (this can also be handled by dovecot above)

-This is a list with the variables to control the container provisioning:
+### List with the variables to control the container provisioning

 __POSTFIX__:
 * `LDAP_QUERY_FILTER_USER`